stefanopochet/trenitalia-italo-api/README.md

 This is an unofficial Javascript API for Trenitalia and Italo (the two major italian railways company) train tickets search.

-Given the required search parameters the API will search on Trenitalia and/or Italo website for train tickets and returns available trains with given time/fare/train type and more.
+Given the required search parameters the API will search on Trenitalia and/or Italo website for train tickets and return available trains with given time/fare/train type and more.

 This API is actually a web crwaler of Italo and Trenitalia, so response it's pretty slow (It usually takes 8 seconds for Italo and 14 seconds for Trenitalia/Both).
 However in the future I might develop a faster and more reliable service (please see License and Limits).